ndevreeze/flexdb/README.md

 ## Todo

-* Documentation and examples - see tests for now
+* Documentation and examples (both usage and design) - see tests for now
 * Use protocols or multimethods for DB specific operations
 * Speed profiling and fixing
 * Also see source files

+## Related and similar projects (libraries)

+* Datomic?
+* ORMs such as Korma - Mostly these focus either on the DDL or DML part, not both.

 ## License